aurora-is-near/aurora-examples/truffle/erc721-example/README.md

 ```
 export MNEMONIC='YOUR MNEMONICS HERE'
 ```
-The `truffle-config.js` will pickup your `MNEMONIC` and extract the address that will be used for sending, and signing transactions on Aurora network.

-Now in `truffle-config`, you have to change the `from` address as shown below in the aurora network section.
+Now in `truffle-config.js`, you have to change the `from` address as shown below in the aurora network section.

 ```
 ...